bitshares/bitshares-gitian/README.md

 `run-gitian -b -s 2d2746cc 3.1.0 -m 8192 -j 3`

 This will create a subdirectory under `signatures`.
 If you want to contribute, please commit your signature and create a pull request.
+Pull must include your public key file in `signers` folder(`gpg --armor --export 2d2746cc > signers/pc_2d2746cc.asc`).

 ### Verify